chateaudelucy/easy-photo-album/readme.txt

 **Feature request, bugs, ideas are welcome!**
-Report your feature request, bug or idea under the support tab.
+Report your feature request, bug or idea under the support tab or the review tab.

 Current language support:
 -------------------------